Feedlot Manager

 Saskwatchewan

-Some days I’m outside working with cattle and vets to keep the animals healthy and safe.
-Other days, I’m inside planning budgets and writing reports to keep the feedlot running smoothly.
-I love knowing my work helps cattle grow strong and healthy, ready to support farmers and bring food to markets.
+Some days I’m outside with cattle and veterinarians, ensuring the animals stay healthy and safe.
+Other days, I plan budgets and write reports to keep the feedlot running efficiently.
+I enjoy knowing my work helps livestock thrive and reach their full potential.

 Workplace